 Scientific and Technical Advisory Council (STAC), of the Special Journals Publisher (SJP)

-Scientific and Technical Advisory Council (STAC) of the Special Journals Publisher (SJP): Conceptual framework in Anatomy and Physiology Research.
-Special Journal of Anatomy and Physiology Research, [SJ-API], 2020; 1 (1):1-18
+Scientific and Technical Advisory Council (STAC) of the Special Journals Publisher (SJP): Inclusion and Diversity in Obstetrics, Gynecology, and Pediatrics Research.
+Special Journal of Obstetrics, Gynecology, and Pediatrics [SJ-OGP], 2020; 1 (1):1-23

 Materials and Methods